-Game 7: Springer sets World Series records for extra-base hits and total bases
+Astros' George Springer wins World Series MVP after setting records vs. Dodgers

 At the time, he was 3 for his last 30 and had just gone 0 for 4 with four strikeouts in Game 1.

-Since then, he's been a man possessed.
-After leading off the game with a double and then giving the Astros a 5-0 second-inning lead with a two-run homer, Springer now has eight extra-base hits (three doubles and five home runs) and 29 total bases this World Series.
+Since that brutal stretch, he was a man possessed.
+After leading off the game with a double and then giving the Astros a 5-0 second-inning lead with a two-run homer, Springer finished with eight extra-base hits (three doubles and five home runs) and 29 total bases this World Series.

 Those are both new records.
 The total bases record was previously 25, held by Hall of Famers Reggie Jackson (1977) and Willie Stargell (1979).